 Will The Cost of Legal Malpractice Insurance Increase Every Year?

 The short answer is, no, the cost of legal malpractice insurance will not go up every year.
 That being said, you may experience premium increases for a variety of reasons.
-Ultimately, the cost of insurance should remain fairly consistent after maintaining coverage for several years as long as no major changes to your law firm have occured.
+Ultimately, the cost of insurance should remain fairly consistent after maintaining coverage for several years as long as no major changes to your law firm have occurred.

 One common misconception is the idea that insurance companies offer a “teaser rate” or “introductory rate” to get customers in the door.
 While I can’t speak for all insurance carriers, at Protexure, that is not a practice we engage in.